JamesGallant/Modified-LeNet-1/README.md

 # Description
 This is a slightly modified version of LeNet which has been trained on the CIFAR-10 dataset.
 The model has been trained for 40 epochs on a laptop gpu and has a accuracy of 74%.
 Because this is sort of a demo but still a useable model I have not written the most optimal python code or use case (In case anyone finds their way here).
+Before I knew about adaptive learning I have implemented my own version here.
+In short the learning rate will change depending on the accuracy of every epoch.
 # Using the modes
 Install the dependencies the requirements.txt file.
 ```